Fred Eversley: Background

 Eversley was born on August 28, 1941, in New York City and raised in the East New York section of Brooklyn.
 His father, Frederick W. Eversley Jr., born in Christ Church, Barbados, was a civil engineer at Republic Aviation for more than 20 years, and the founder of a Black-owned construction business that played a key role in building the New York State Office Building in Harlem, a Rockefeller University faculty residential tower, the Bronx Zoo World of Darkness building, and numerous multi-family housing projects.
 His mother, Beatrice Syphax Eversley, a school teacher and PTA leader, traced her ancestry to both the Syphax family, prominent African-Americans who arose from slavery in Northern Virginia, and the Shinnecock Indian Nation of Suffolk County, New York.The eldest of four children, Eversley had one sister, Rani, and two brothers, Donald and Thomas.

 Eversley was first attracted to the parabola form as child reading about Isaac Newton and his experiments.
 He tinkered in his father's electronics basement workshop, playing with his grandfather's radio and photography equipment to emulate scientific theories.
 Eversley graduated from Brooklyn Technical High School in 1959, and worked at Izzy Young’s Folklore Center in Greenwich Village with Marcia Silverman Tucker, who would be responsible years later for giving Eversley his first art show in New York.
 Eversley attended Carnegie Institute of Technology (later renamed Carnegie Mellon University), where he majored in electrical engineering and was the only Black engineering student.
 He did not take one art class at Carnegie Mellon.
-In 2023, Eversley received a Honorary Doctor of Fine Arts degree from Carnegie Mellon.
+In 2023, Eversley received an Honorary Doctor of Fine Arts degree from Carnegie Mellon.

 Eversley died at a hospital in Manhattan after a brief illness on March 14, 2025, at the age of 83.